 March 30, 2020 – COVID-19 Update: Due to Brookfield Renewable has notified FERC wtih a request for modified operations as a result of reduced onsite staff and onsite contractors, and the need to therefore postpone seasonal dissolved oxygen monitoring, upstream fish lift operations, and shad telemetry studies until further notice.

 March 24, 2020 – COVID-19 Update: Brookfield Renewable has notified FERC of the decision to to close the Project’s campgrounds, whitewater park, and public amenities until further notice.

 The Holtwood Project is located on the Lower Susquehanna River at approximately River Mile 25 in Lancaster and York Counties in south-central Pennsylvania as shown in Figure 1.
 The Project is situated approximately seven miles north of the Pennsylvania/Maryland border, and is one of five hydroelectric projects located along the lower Susquehanna River.
-Four of these projects are mainstem dam projects and one (Muddy Run) is a pumped storage station that uses the Conowingo Pond as its lower storage pond.
-Moving from downstream to upstream, these Susquehanna River hydroelectric projects are: Conowingo, Muddy Run Pumped Storage Project, Holtwood, Safe Harbor, and York Haven.
+Four of these projects are mainstem dam projects and one, Muddy Run, is a pumped storage station that uses the Conowingo Pond as its lower storage pond.
+Moving from upstream to downstream, these Susquehanna River hydroelectric projects are: York Haven, Safe Harbor, Holtwood, Muddy Run Pumped Storage Project, and Conowingo.